prithvikannan/cs-111/Notes.md

   - Use a counter rather than binary flag for locks
   - FIFO wait queue
 - Operations
+  - Initialized semaphore count to the number of available resources
   - P "wait"
     - Decrement count
     - if count >=0, return
     - if count <0, add to queue
   - V "post/signal"
     - increment counter
+- Limitations
+  - Counter update errors
+    - Data races (don't crash program but give wrong results)
+  - Lack practical sync features
+    - Easy to deadlock
+    - Can't check lock without blocking
+    - No support for priority

+## Mutexes
+- Linux/Unix system
+- Locks sections of code briefly
+- Protects *data*, not code
+  - Don't need to protect sections that don't touch data
+- Object locking
+- File descriptor locking
+  - ```int flock(fd, operation)```
+  - Locks the file trying to be accessed
+  - Has shared and exclusive lock
+- Ranged file locking
+  - ```int lockf(fd, cmd, offset, len)```
+  - finer grain lock (specific bytes)

+## Advisory vs enforced
+- Enforced
+  - In implementation of object
+  - May be too conservative
+- Advisory (implemented in Linux)
+  - Convention
+  - Give users flexibility/freedom
+  - Example is mutex and flock

+## Locking problems
+- Contention
+- Locking performance
+  - If long critical section
+    - Time to lock << Time of running critical section
+  - If short critical section
+    - Not always worth it to lock
+  - Cost of waiting depends on conflict probability
+    - C_expected = (C_block * P_conflict) + (C_get * (1-P_conflict))
+  - Context switches are in microseconds

+## Priority and locking
+- Locking can prevent high priority processes from executing first
+- Mars rover example
+  - Shared information bus (shared memory region protected by mutex)
+  - Low priority threasd that own the bud are put to sleep, when threads are preempted by higher priority, cannot get the bus.
+- Temporarily raise the priority of lower priority process once they get lock so that it cannot be preempted
+  - Only raise priority when it holds the lock

+## Reducing contention
+  - Eliminate/shorten critical section
+  - Eliminate preemption when in critical section
+  - Use private resources instead of shared
+  - Batch operations
+    - Use "sloppy counter"
+    - Eventually transfer updates to global counter
+    - Global counter is not always up to date
+  - Remove requirement for full exclusivity
+    - Allow unprotected reads
+    - Lock parts of FDs instead of entire FDs

+## Deadlock
+- P1 and P2 both need resource A and B
+  - P1 has A
+  - P2 has B
+  - Both processes are stalled because they cannot get the other resource
+- Resource types
+  - Commodity
+  - [other type]
+- 4 Conditions
+  1. Mutual exclusion
+  2. Incremental allocation
+      - Processes/threads have to be able to ask for resources as needed
+      - Solution: pre-allocation, requires predicting resources needed
+  3. No pre-emption
+  4. Circular waiting